Mark Twain: Civil rights

 Twain was an adamant supporter of the abolition of slavery and the emancipation of slaves, even going so far as to say, "Lincoln's Proclamation ... not only set the black slaves free, but set the white man free also".
 He argued that non-whites did not receive justice in the United States, once saying, "I have seen Chinamen abused and maltreated in all the mean, cowardly ways possible to the invention of a degraded nature ... but I never saw a Chinaman righted in a court of justice for wrongs thus done to him".
-He paid for at least one black person to attend Yale Law School and for another black person to attend a southern university to become a minister.
+Twain paid for at least one black person to attend Yale Law School and for another black person to attend a southern university to become a minister.

-Twain's forward-thinking views on race were not reflected in his early writings on American Indians.
-Of them, Twain wrote in 1870:

-As counterpoint, Twain's essay on "The Literary Offenses of Fenimore Cooper" offers a much kinder view of Indians.
-"No, other Indians would have noticed these things, but Cooper's Indians never notice anything.
-Cooper thinks they are marvelous creatures for noticing, but he was almost always in error about his Indians.
-There was seldom a sane one among them."
-In his later travelogue Following the Equator (1897), Twain observes that in colonized lands all over the world, "savages" have always been wronged by "whites" in the most merciless ways, such as "robbery, humiliation, and slow, slow murder, through poverty and the white man's whiskey"; his conclusion is that "there are many humorous things in this world; among them the white man's notion that he is less savage than the other savages".
-In an expression that captures his East Indian experiences, he wrote, "So far as I am able to judge nothing has been left undone, either by man or Nature, to make India the most extraordinary country that the sun visits on his rounds.
-Where every prospect pleases, and only man is vile."

 Twain was also a supporter of women's suffrage, as evidenced by his "Votes for Women" speech, given in 1901.

 Helen Keller benefited from Twain's support as she pursued her college education and publishing despite her disabilities and financial limitations.
 The two were friends for roughly 16 years.

 Through Twain's efforts, the Connecticut legislature voted a pension for Prudence Crandall, since 1995 Connecticut's official heroine, for her efforts towards the education of young African-American women in Connecticut.
 Twain also offered to purchase for her use her former house in Canterbury, home of the Canterbury Female Boarding School, but she declined.

+At 62, Twain wrote in his travelogue Following the Equator (1897) that in colonized lands all over the world, "savages" have always been wronged by "whites" in the most merciless ways, such as "robbery, humiliation, and slow, slow murder, through poverty and the white man's whiskey"; his conclusion is that "there are many humorous things in this world; among them the white man's notion that he is less savage than the other savages".
+Describing his travels, Twain wrote, "So far as I am able to judge nothing has been left undone, either by man or Nature, to make India the most extraordinary country that the sun visits on his rounds.
+Where every prospect pleases, and only man is vile."